 Loop Gain in Control Systems

-In a control system, such as an automatic temperature controller or motor speed regulator:
+In a control system—such as an automatic temperature controller or motor speed regulator—the feedback product is the product of the plant (forward path) gain and the feedback gain.

 The closed-loop transfer function becomes:

-Loop gain is not constant—it varies with frequency.
+Gain is frequency-dependent, meaning it varies with the input signal’s frequency.
 That’s why it’s typically represented as:

 Where ω is the angular frequency in radians per second.